xcore/sw_motor_control/doc/dsc-quickstart.rst

 Building the firmware
 ---------------------
   Once the software is configured as required, the system can be built by executing the following make command in an XMOS Tools Prompt.
-The command should be executed in the root directory, or the **app_basic_bldc** directory.
+The command should be executed in the distribution root directory, or the **app_basic_bldc** directory.

     *xmake all*